FluorescentHallucinogen/cast-volume-controller-polymer/README.md

 #Integration
-The easiest way to integrate is to use one of the already provided elements which contain cast-button.
+The easiest way to integrate is to use one of the already provided elements which contain cast-volume-controller.
 The instructions below cover a custom integration.
 You'll need to first include [Polymer](https://www.polymer-project.org/0.5/docs/start/getting-the-code.html).

 ##Including the element